The Startup Funding in India for IoT Startups

 Funding of IoT startups in India is relatively new with a few receiving seed and angel rounds in 2013 and 2014 while most startups are bootstrapped.
 In the last two years, incubators and accelerators have upped investments with institutional investors joining the fray.
 Altizon (IoT ), Ideaforge (India’s first drone startup), GreyOrange (warehouse automation), Savari Networks (V2X) and SecureNS (video analytics based surveillance) attracted institutional investment in 2016.
 Major investor traction was in IoT enabled SaaS platform companies in transportation and logistics sector addressing market inefficiencies – Nimble, RoamBee, TrakNTell, Loginext, Blackbuck and Rivigo were funded.

 IoT investment is happening across sectors.
 Cardiac Labs and Tricog got funded last year in diagnostic ECG addressing the alarming rise of cardiac patients in India and the lack of specialists.
 Hero Motorcycle’s capital infusion in Ather Energy, Accel and Nandan Nilekani’s funding of robotics startup Systemantics, IoT analytics platform provider Petasense and IQLect, sound based encryted money transfer by ToneTag and IIT Chennai incubated speech technology startup Uniphore were in the funding news.
-RayIoT, Pycno and Diabeto were selected by HAX, the world’s largest accelerator.
+RayIoT, Pycno and Diabeto were selected by HAX, the world’s largest hardware accelerator.

 IoT outlook in India for 2017

 Indian IoT startups are maturing with significant learning on technology, pilot deployments, pricing models and channel strategy.
-Startups have pivoted, focused on traction and IP creation.
+Startups have pivoted, focused on customer traction and IP creation.
 Recently, based medical imaging platform Sigtuple got funded by Accel Ventures and Oil & Gas Analytics platform startup Flutura raised funding from Vertex Ventures.
 Hyper-spectral imaging (Spectral Insights) and vision analytics platform (Hyperverge) are set to launch.
-The core technologies funded in US and Europe like brain controlled HMI, smart pills and IoT security still seem farfetched in India but we are closer in the IoT applications space in richness and diversity.
+The core technologies funded in US and Europe like brain controlled HMI, smart pills and IoT still seem farfetched in India but we are closer in the IoT applications space in richness and diversity.
 For a more detailed post of IoT startups in India, please view my previous post.

 The IoT market in India is still at its infancy with transportation and logistics in the lead.
-Expect industrial and healthcare startups to scale post their extended pilots.
+Expect industrial and startups to scale post their extended pilots.
 Smart city pilots would start, smart homes would remain a niche, while consumer and retail would accelerate.
 Smart surveillance, solar farm monitoring and building energy management would see the most traction while smart grid is still few years out and the business model with small farm parcels would continue to hinder agriculture in India.

 Investment Outlook